Taking the Bar/Florida Bar

 • the Multistate Professional Responsibility Exam (MPRE), an exam that tests knowledge of standards governing professional conduct.

 The Florida Bar consists of Part A (the Florida, state-specific portion of the exam), Part B (the MBE), and the MPRE.
-All three must be passed within 25-months of each other.
+All three must be passed within 25 months of each other.

 Florida Bar Exam & Logistics

-First review the Florida Bar Exam Virtual Tour.
-The Florida Bar Examination is administered at the Tampa Convention Center.
-Most test-takers choose to stay in a hotel within walking or a short driving distance of the Convention Center.
 The Florida Bar of Board Examiners' website, under FAQ, describes what you may bring into the examination room.
 The site also includes other test-taking information, such as details on using ExamSoft to take the examination.

 Information on Other State Bar Exams